neumont-gamedev/neumont-gamedev.github.io/_posts/AI/2025-02-04-ai-dijkstra.md

     startNode.Cost = 0
     nodes.Enqueue(startNode, priority = startNode.Cost)

-    // Track if we've found the end node
+    // Process nodes until we find the end node or exhaust all options while nodes is not empty:
-    // This allows early exit once the shortest path is found found = false

-    while nodes is not empty and found is false:
-        // Get the unvisited node with smallest cost
+        // Get the node with smallest cost
         // This node is guaranteed to have the shortest path from start currentNode = nodes.Dequeue()

         // If this is our target node, we've found the shortest path
-        // No need to explore further nodes if currentNode == endNode:
+        // Build the path and return success if currentNode == endNode:
+            CreatePath(endNode, path)
-            found = true
+            return true
-            break

         // Check each connection from current node
         // This explores all possible paths one step further